qacwnfq/CobraModelParser/README.md

 # CobraModelParser
-Lightweight header only library for parsing of models used in Constrained Based Reconstruction Analysis Toolbox in C++
+Lightweight Header only library for parsing of models used in Constrained Based Reconstruction Analysis Toolbox in C++

+WIP: First goal is to support matlab level 5 models